-According to the U.S. Bureau of Labor Statistics (BLS), civil engineers who provide their services to the public must complete professional engineer (PE) state licensing requirements (www.bls.gov).
-Requirements vary by state, but generally include accruing four years of work experience and completing two exams administered by the National Council of Examiners for Engineers and Surveyors (www.ncees.org).
+According to the U.S. Bureau of Labor Statistics (BLS), civil engineers who provide their services to the public must complete professional engineer (PE) state licensing requirements.
+Requirements vary by state, but generally include accruing four years of work experience and completing two exams administered by the National Council of Examiners for Engineers and Surveyors.

 Career and Salary Information

-The BLS notes that most states have implemented mandatory continuing education requirements to maintain a license.
-Credit may be given for attending seminars, participating in workshops and completing online classes.
-According to the BLS, civil engineers can expect a 20 percent job increase between 2012 and 2022.
-It was reported by the BLS that the average annual salary for civil engineers was $85,640 in May 2013.
+The Bureau of Labor Statistics notes that most states have implemented mandatory continuing education requirements to maintain a license.
+Credit may be given for attending seminars, participating in workshops, and completing online classes.
+According to the Bureau of Labor Statistics, civil engineers can expect an 8% percent job increase between 2014 and 2024.
+It was reported that the median annual salary for civil engineers was $82,220 in May 2015.

 Civil engineers are responsible for designing, constructing, and overseeing projects involving buildings, roads, bridges, and other structures.